DexterInd/GoPiGo3/Software/Scratch/readme.md

 ## Getting Started Examples
-Please see our Examples folder for examples on how to get started with programming the GoPiGo in Scratch!
+Please see our Examples folder for examples on how to get started with programming the GoPiGo3 in Scratch!

 Here are a list of example commands.
 ![Scratch Functions](scratch_functions.png "Overview of functions in Scratch.")